-There are plenty of quick and easy ways to make money without having to sell the house.
-Take a look at our round-up of the best tips to earn extra cash.
+There are plenty of quick and easy ways to make money without having to resort to drastic measures.

 Use a cashback website

 Any time you shop online, you should always shop via cashback websites like Quidco or Topcashback.

 Not only can you earn hundreds of pounds a year just by buying things you needed anyway, but some sites like My Money Pocket also offer vouchers to help you save while you shop (read our review of My Money Pocket here).

 If you shop via one of their tracked links, you’ll get a percentage of what you spend back in the form of cashback.
 It’s essentially free money!

 Whether you are shopping online or in person, if you use a cashback credit card you will get a percentage of the money you spend back in cold, hard cash.

 American Express offers some of the best cashback rates on the market for free cashback credit cards.

 With the Platinum Cashback Everyday Credit Card (APR 27.2%), you can earn 5% cashback on all spending in the first six months of opening an account (limited to up to £100 cashback), and there's no annual fee to worry about.